neelabhsinha/flame/README.md

 ## Other Configurations required

 Please do the following before running the code
-1. Please add all the dependecies in your environment which support the given version
+1. Please add all the dependencies in your environment which support the given version
 2. In config.py file, change/add all the dataset paths, and other parameters as defined

 ## Code Explanation